Solution · Automotive

 Does Prefero integrate with Mitchell 1 or Shopware?

 Yes.
-Cora can read schedule availability from Mitchell 1 and Shopware to book appointments accurately without requiring a separate data entry step.
-Echo can pull repair order data (including declined line items) from these platforms to trigger follow-up at the right intervals.
+Cora can read schedule availability from Mitchell 1 and Shopware to book appointments accurately without requiring a separate data entry step, and Echo can pull repair order data (including declined line items) from these platforms to trigger recovery follow-up at the right intervals.
+Lila also pulls completed-job data from these platforms to time review requests correctly.
 Sage connects to shop revenue data from Mitchell 1 and Shopware to report average repair order by acquisition channel and declined-services recovery rate by service advisor.

 How does Lila help an auto shop rank in the Map Pack?

-Lila optimises the shop's Google Business Profile for the specific service queries drivers use locally ("brake service near me," "oil change [city]," "car detailing [neighbourhood]") and builds service-specific landing pages for each category the shop offers.
-It manages review velocity across Google and Yelp, responding to new reviews and surfacing review requests after completed jobs.
+Lila optimizes the shop's Google Business Profile for the specific service queries drivers use locally ("brake service near me," "oil change [city]," "car detailing [neighborhood]") and builds service-specific landing pages for each category the shop offers, while managing review velocity across Google and Yelp in parallel, responding to new reviews and requesting reviews after completed jobs.
 Industry research consistently shows that 71% of auto repair searches happen on mobile devices; Map Pack placement and review count are the primary factors that determine which shop gets the call.
-Shops outside the top three local results regularly see meaningful impression gains within 45 to 60 days of Lila activation (Prefero internal data, 4,300+ businesses).
+Shops outside the top three local results regularly see meaningful impression gains within 90 days of Lila activation (Prefero internal data, 5,000+ local businesses).

 What is a healthy comeback rate for an independent shop?